nachocaru/xaprb.com/content/blog/2007-10-23-how-fast-is-mysql-replication.md

 |  24.3000 |        1 |
 +----------+----------+</pre>

 Not all that bad, eh?
 It looks to me like MySQL can replicate most small queries in *200 to 300 microseconds*(!!!).
 Of course, the speed is bounded by a) how long it takes to transfer the binary log event across the network and b) how fast the query executes.
-In this case, both are very fast, showing that MySQL doesn&#8217;t add much overhead of its own to the replication process.
+In this case, both are very fast, showing that MySQL doesn't add much overhead of its own to the replication process.

-If anyone knows of a way to measure the delay between the event being logged in the master&#8217;s binary log, and the event being logged in the slave&#8217;s relay log, I&#8217;d be interested in seeing the results.
-I&#8217;m guessing it&#8217;s practically instantaneous for small events like this, and most of the lag is in reading, parsing, and executing the SQL.
+If anyone knows of a way to measure the delay between the event being logged in the master's binary log, and the event being logged in the slave's relay log, I'd be interested in seeing the results.
+I'm guessing it's practically instantaneous for small events like this, and most of the lag is in reading, parsing, and executing the SQL.

  [1]: http://datacharmer.blogspot.com/2006/04/measuring-replication-speed.html
  [2]: http://www.xaprb.com/blog/2006/05/04/how-to-make-a-program-choose-an-optimal-polling-interval/